 If you are looking for one of the best views of Fes, head up the hill just outside of Fes.
 The Merenid Tombs are not so much the attraction for visitors, but rather the view this location provides visitors of the city below.
 It is a destination not to be missed if you are traveling Morocco and the lovely and ancient City of Fes.

-This region has plenty to offer any traveler.
+Fes has so much to offer any traveler!
 From examining the area’s rich history dating back to medieval times, to touring some of the region’s most profound artwork, there is plenty to do and explore in Fes.
-Set your sights on the oldest Imperial city in Morocco, and you are sure to find an exciting adventure awaits you.
+That’s why it’s on all of our itineraries!
+Let us know if you’d like to customize your time in Fes.